Ku Klux Klan in Maine: The 1926 special senatorial election

 A 1926 special election for U.S. Senator from Maine following the death of Sen. Bert M. Fernald saw the Klan issue played out again.
 This time the Republican candidate, Arthur R. Gould, ran on an explicitly anti-Klan platform, winning with the help of large numbers of Democrats who crossed over to send a message to the Klan faction of Republicans.
-Governor Brewster took the unprecedented step of denouncing the senatorial candidate of his own party, which only helped Gould's cause.
+Governor Brewster took the unprecedented step of denouncing the Klan-endorsed senatorial candidate of his own party, Ellsworth native and political turncoat Fulton Redman, which only helped Gould's cause.

 For the first time in a Maine senatorial election, Gould won every county and city in the state.
 The Chairman of the Republican State Committee declared that with Gould's victory, "the sinister influence of an oath-bound organization no longer threatens the welfare of Maine".

 Other Maine Republicans who took uncompromising stances against Klan influence in their party during the 1920s included state representatives Clyde Smith (husband of future Senator Margaret Chase Smith); Robert Hale (cousin of U.S. Sen. Frederick Hale and a future U.S. Congressman); and former Penobscot County sheriff Maj.
 Arthur L. Thayer, who mounted a primary challenge against Brewster in 1926.